KhurramDevOps/Python_Learning/README.md

-# All Modern AI Python learning and Work!
+# All Modern AI Python learning and Work